-In the Environmental Services division, the performance of the slop and RFO business is expected to remain dependent on oil prices and global shipping disruptions, which could impact sales volume.
-The division will further strengthen operation controls and improve the utilisation rate of the New Tuas Plant.
+In the Environmental Services division, the performance of the slop and RFO business is expected to remain satisfactory.
+The division will continue to focus its efforts to ramp up capacity utilisation to improve the performance of its industrial wastewater business.